armitag8/CSCA20F19/examples/adventure/README.md

 # Adventure
-A Python-based adventure game, played by test interface.
+A Python-based adventure game, played by text interface.

 ## Requirements